ossdhaval/mysite/source/while-working/product-manager.md

 - Do these audiences have specific titles, work in specific regions, certain industries or have other similar characteristics?

 - What are the goals of this GTM?
+  - Usually there are three catagories in which a GTM initiative would set it's goals:
+    - Awareness
+    - Engagement
+    - Conversion and revenue impact

   - What is the target for
-    - People engagement
+    - user engagement: how frequently and how much time users are spending with your product
-    - new user on-boarding
+    - new user on-boarding: how many new users the product has gained after launch
-    - user churn
+    - user churn: How many users have stopped using your product after launch
     - Revenue impact
-    - user conversion rates
+    - user conversion rates: how many users have actually started paying for your product
     - etc

-- What metrics are we going to track?
+- What metrics are being used?
+  - Your metrics should highlight and explain what you’re tracking for your launch and how you will evaluate progress towards success.

+    These may be:

+    - Quantitatively: with numbers or percentages showing if you achieved or exceed your metrics for the launch.
+    - Qualitatively: with positive feedback or industry recognition.

+- GTM timelines
   - Schedule for each activity.
 When to release beta, when to have launch event, when to update websites with new content about this product, when to send product/feature briefs to the sales/marketing teams,
+  - It is important to build your go-to-market timeline so you can figure out exactly when and over what time horizon to bring your plan to life.
+  - But remember, a go-to-market plan is not a one-off moment in time.
+It's a structured journey ensuring engagement and growth over longer time horizons, so consider a phased approach so there’s sustainable momentum after your initial launch date.
+Your GTM plan should include:
+    -  A high level timeline that shows exactly when certain channels and marketing tactics will go live.
+    -  Potential breakdown of different phases of product launch and what the goals are for each phase.
+  -  Phased approach:
+    -  Breaking down the different phases of your launch can help strategically place activities for sustained momentum while also planning for maximum initial impact.
+Many GTM plans include multiple channel activations to amplify the launch moment and then cycle through additional channels over time to sustain engagement.
+Check out this example of a typical phased marketing plan approach.
+As you can see, it has been divided into three phases.
+The key is that each phase has been designed to achieve a specific goal with tactics and channels to match:
--
+    -  Phase 1: Beta/early access
+        - Lean into your own channels and only invite high-value customers to provide feedback.